isomerpages/moe-punggolgreenpri/_our-partners-in-education/GPA Insurance for Students.md

 <u>Coverage</u><br>
 The GPA Insurance covers each student when that student is:

-a.
-In his or her school; <br>
+ <li style="line-height:1.3;font-family:arial;font-size:16px;text-align:justify;list-style-type: lower-alpha;">In his or her school;
-b.
-Participating in the school’s activities, or any activity related to the school, including Home-Based Learning (HBL), Co-Curricular Activities (“CCAs”) and sports, regardless of the time at which such activities are conducted and whether the activity is conducted in the school, in Singapore, or elsewhere; <br>
+	</li><li style="line-height:1.3;font-family:arial;font-size:16px;text-align:justify;list-style-type: lower-alpha;">Participating in the school’s activities, or any activity related to the school, including Home-Based Learning (HBL), Co-Curricular Activities (“CCAs”) and sports, regardless of the time at which such activities are conducted and whether the activity is conducted in the school, in Singapore, or elsewhere;
-c.
-Commuting from (or to) his or her place of residence, including a hostel, to (or from) either the school’s premises or the place where an activity covered by the GPA Insurance will be conducted, including any reasonable deviations.
-For the avoidance of doubt, the student’s place of residence may include a place that is not in Singapore; <br>
+		</li><li style="line-height:1.3;font-family:arial;font-size:16px;text-align:justify;list-style-type: lower-alpha;">Commuting from (or to) his or her place of residence, including a hostel, to (or from) either the school’s premises or the place where an activity covered by the GPA Insurance will be conducted, including any reasonable deviations.
+For the avoidance of doubt, the student’s place of residence may include a place that is not in Singapore;
-d.
-In the student care centre located in his or her school; <br>
+			</li><li style="line-height:1.3;font-family:arial;font-size:16px;text-align:justify;list-style-type: lower-alpha;">In the student care centre located in his or her school;
-e.
-Participating in any activity conducted by the abovementioned student care centre, regardless of the time at which such activity is conducted and whether the activity is conducted in the student care centre, in Singapore, or elsewhere; and <br>
+			</li><li style="line-height:1.3;font-family:arial;font-size:16px;text-align:justify;list-style-type: lower-alpha;">Participating in any activity conducted by the abovementioned student care centre, regardless of the time at which such activity is conducted and whether the activity is conducted in the student care centre, in Singapore, or elsewhere; and
-f.
-In the KCare Centre associated with his or her MOE Kindergarten located in his or her school; and <br>
+		</li><li style="line-height:1.3;font-family:arial;font-size:16px;text-align:justify;list-style-type: lower-alpha;">In the KCare Centre associated with his or her MOE Kindergarten located in his or her school; and
-g.
-Participating in any activity conducted by the abovementioned KCare Centre, regardless of the time at which such activity is conducted and whether the activity is conducted in the KCare Centre, in Singapore, or elsewhere. <br>
+		</li><li style="line-height:1.3;font-family:arial;font-size:16px;text-align:justify;list-style-type: lower-alpha;">Participating in any activity conducted by the abovementioned KCare Centre, regardless of the time at which such activity is conducted and whether the activity is conducted in the KCare Centre, in Singapore, or elsewhere. <br>

 For more details on the insurance coverage, please click [here](https://www.income.com.sg/group-insurance-for-schools-and-centres-and-moe/group-personal-accident-for-students).
 <br><br>